Black Hairy Tongue: What Can You Do?

 Fortunately, you can prevent this issue by simply practicing sound oral hygiene.
 In other words, please brush twice a day for two minutes at a time.
 You can also try double rinsing, which is rinsing your mouth with one part hydrogen peroxide and five parts water.
 Afterwards, simply rinse your mouth with water.

 If you think you may have black hairy tongue syndrome, please don’t hesitate to contact us.
-Our dentist, Dr. Carol Halloran, and the team will assess your individual needs and offer you the best solution possible.
-To schedule an appointment with us, please call Crossroads Dental at 319.291.3908.
+Our dentist, Dr. [doctor_name], and the team will assess your individual needs and offer you the best solution possible.
+To schedule an appointment with us, please call [practice_name] at [phone].
 We are eager to receive your call.